CRTW26/crtw26/README.md

 ### Hi there 👋

 While studying Modern Languages I realised there were tools that could have made mine and my fellow student’s lives easier.
 I wanted to learn how to build these tools and so I made the transition to becoming a developer.
-I am now looking for opportunities to learn and grow as a developer, working on projects that benefit people.
+I'm now looking for opportunities to learn and grow as a developer, working on projects that benefit people.

 <div align='center'>